 The complex of buildings of the Church of the Assumption of the Blessed Virgin Mary (a church, the fence of the cemetery with a gate, a chapel, an old presbytery, its two barns, an ice-house and a farm building as well as a monumental cross) has been included into the Register of Immovable Cultural Assets.

-Authors of photographs: G. Bernatavičius, Z. Stankevičienė, J. Struckienė.
+Authors of photographs: G. Bernatavičius, A. Lavrėnovas, Z. Stankevičienė, J. Struckienė.